 I am a postdoctoral researcher with the Learning Health Systems group at IBM Research, Cambridge, MA.
-My areas of interest include blockchain technology, federated learning, healthcare informatics, bioinformatics, and distributed computing.
-My current research focuses on developing blockchain-based frameworks for managing and sharing sensitive data in healthcare and biomedical applications, particularly in multi-site clinical trials and IoT.
-I am also developing privacy-preserving federated learning models for detecting adverse drug reactions using linked health data, a collaboration with the Decentralized Information Group at CSAIL, MIT.
+My areas of interest include blockchain technology, federated learning, healthcare informatics, distributed computing, and bioinformatics.
+My current research focuses on developing: (a) blockchain-based frameworks for managing and sharing sensitive data in healthcare and biomedical applications, particularly in multi-site clinical trials and IoT, (b) privacy-preserving federated learning models to analyze distributed electronic health data.

 I received my Ph.D. in Computer Science and Engineering from University of Notre Dame, IN in 2017.
 My doctoral thesis focused on developing cloud computing-based infrastructures to expedite analysis and learning-based algorithms to improve quality of large-scale genomic data.
 Prior to joining IBM Research, I worked at the Broad Institute of MIT and Harvard on comparative genomics to control Zika outbreak.